jonbnewman/mobx-store-provider/docs/api/useProvider.md

 When your application needs more than one instance of the same store.
 In that situation a unique `identifier` must be used to identify which one your application is providing/requesting.

-For more information on multiple stores, see: [Using multiple stores](/multiple-stores)
+For more information on multiple stores, see: [Multiple stores](/multiple-stores)

 [Next: **useCreateStore**](/api/useCreateStore){: .btn .btn-blue }